 Be sure to experiment with lighting during the rehearsal period, as well, just like you would in the theatre.
 There are a number of easy-to-follow tutorials for DIY lighting in a video conferencing setting.
 Figure out what will work best for your show and make sure that everyone is set up to create a cohesive visual experience.

-Above all, embrace the opportunities and the limitations of remote production, and focus on the elements of theatre that can really shine in a stripped-down environment.
+Above all, embrace the opportunities and the limitations of online production, and focus on the elements of theatre that can really shine in a stripped-down environment.
 With a good script and solid acting, your audience won't miss the elaborate set, fancy costumes, or song and dance numbers.
 We promise!